QuantEcon/lecture-source-py/source/rst/coase.rst

        return p_func

-The next function computes optimal choice of upstream boundary and range of task implemented for a firm face price function `p_function` and with downstream boundary :math:`s`
+The next function computes optimal choice of upstream boundary and range of task implemented for a firm face price function `p_function` and with downstream boundary :math:`s`.

 .. code-block:: python3